caprenter/bingley-music-town/docs/bingley2026.md

 We're working together with a number of other organisations to promote cultural events in Bingley during 2026, following on from the Bradford 2025 celebrations.

+## Bingley 26 Weekend

+An exciting two-day event at various locations around Bingley.

+Bingley will come alive with Creative Activities, Performances, Heritage Events and Family Fun across the town!

+[Full programme of events](https://www.bingleyartscentre.co.uk/events/bingley-26-weekend) can be found on the Bingley Arts Centre website

+## More events

 Here's a loose timetable of things we think might be taking place in 2026 in our district.

 This is taken directly from the [Bingley 2026 Calendar](https://tinyurl.com/bingley2026calendar)